KaushalKashyap/Computer_Vision_Projects/Face_Detection_Model/Face_matching With Imag/Readme.md

 from both algorithms a common file needed is haarcascade_frontalface_default.xml.
 It is nothing but just a pre-trained model to detect face from image and match it with Other feed (either image or camera feed)...
+Make sure that you have the "haarcascade_frontalface_default.xml" file in the same directory where your python execution file exist.